mavavilj/BareMusicFramework/README.md

 ## Existing frameworks:

 * Are scattered and unstandardized.
 For example, every "DAW house" might construct their own framework or at least select their own toolchains.
 * May not have implemented prerequisites for some implementations.
 Examples: SoundCollider is licensed in GPL, which prohibits making commercial plug-ins using it.
 SoundCollider has an odd selection of languages.
 FAUST is licensed under the GPL.
 FAUST is written using C++.
+FAUST limits the possibilities in DSP: https://ccrma.stanford.edu/~rmichon/faustTutorials/#what-is-faust-not-so-good-for.

 ## Developers: